Hossein Karimi (bodybuilder)

+Hossein Karimi (born March 25, 1992, in Ahvaz, Khuzestan, Iran) is an Iranian professional bodybuilder and ifbb world champion.
+He is also the first and only Iranian men's physique athlete in MrOlympia history.
+He earned his pro card in 2022, and when he won a pro show in March 2022, he got qualified for Olympia in same year.He competed at the Olympia-Las Vegas 2022.

-Hossein Karimi (born March 25, 1992 in Ahvaz, Khuzestan, Iran) is an Iranian professional bodybuilder, the champion of three different fields of powerlifting, bench press, and muscular physique, and also a member of the Islamic Republic of Iran national team in all the three fields.
-He started bodybuilding since he was 13 years old and also won his first national powerlifting competition championship in 2007.
+He used to be the champion of three different fields which is powerlifting, bench press, and muscular physique, and also a member of the Islamic Republic of Iran national team in all the three fields.
+He started bodybuilding since at 13 and also won his first national powerlifting competition championship in 2007.
 He became a member of the Iran powerlifting national team in 2010 and also increased the world record by 2.5 kilograms in 2013.

 He won the championship of Asia Bench Press in 2017 and changed his sport field to muscular physique after three years.
 He became the finalist of the Diamond Cup of Iran in his first competition in 2018 and also won the championships of Dubai Muscle Beach and Las Vegas competitions of Abu Dhabi in the same year.
 He became a member of Iran national team in 2019 for the third time and became the champion of IFBB international competition in muscular physique field in that year as the only representative of Iran.